Microsoft Education governance FAQ for admins

 - Custom Blocked Words You can upload a set of words that users in a specific organization are blocked from using in names of teams they create.
 For example, you can block the terms CEO, Payroll, and HR from being used in team names for groups they don't apply to.

-- Classification You can create classifications that the users in your organization can set when they create an Office 365 group.
+- Classification You can create classifications that the users in your organization can set when they create a Microsoft 365 Group.

-Using the Office 365 Groups Naming Policy requires Azure Active Directory Premium P1 licenses or Azure AD Basic EDU licenses for each unique user that is a member of one or more Office 365 groups.
+Using the Microsoft 365 Groups Naming Policy requires Azure Active Directory Premium P1 licenses or Azure AD Basic EDU licenses for each unique user that is a member of one or more Microsoft 365 groups.

 For detailed instructions, see Office groups naming policy.